RickStrahl/WestWindWebConnection-Documentation/West-Wind-Web-Connection/Licensing.md

 ## License Upgrades
 All licenses are granted for a specific Web Connection major version (6.x, 7.x, 8.x etc) and moving to a new major version requires a paid upgrade.
 All upgrade pricing is generally in the neighborhood of 50% of full product pricing.

-Major version updates are fairly rare at no less than 5 years, and we grant a 1 year free upgrade window from purchase date for the Full Developer License, and 2 years for Runtime Licenses.
+Major version updates are fairly rare at no less than 5 years, and we guarantee a 1 year free upgrade window from purchase date for the Full Developer License, and 2 years for Runtime Licenses.

 For runtime upgrade purchases, you can use a **promo code** of **RUNTIME_UPGRADE** for the runtime upgrade discount.
 Note that we verify existing versions before any upgrade orders are approved.